This ‘riders’ brief’ contains all the crucial information you need for the day. Please read it carefully.

-Please be advised if you are able, signing on for your ride on Saturday afternoon is highly recommended.
-It will save you time on Sunday morning when most riders will arrive.
-If this isn’t possible of course Sunday morning is fine, just allow extra time before your start.
+Please be advised: If you are able, signing on for your ride on Saturday afternoon is highly recommended.
+It will save you time on Sunday morning when the bulk of your cycling-comrades will arrive.
+If this isn’t possible of course Sunday morning is fine, just allow extra time before your start time.
+This should take around 10 minutes including any queuing, plus a few minutes to zip tie your number in place!

 SATURDAY Registration open: 1200 – 1700.

 SUNDAY Registration: 0700 – 0900.

-– Registration desks will list riders surnames alphabetically.
+- Registration desks will list riders surnames alphabetically, with separate areas for each route.

 - Find your name and grab your rider number and cable ties (reg staff will tell you how to fix your number to your bike if needed)